 What do you expect from Flutter in the future?

-– As developers, we’d like to have more user-friendly stacktraces for debugging an application.
-In addition, there’s also much work on multiplatform outside of Android and iOS, i.e. desktop, web, expected, but it seems very raw at this point.
+– As developers, we’d like to have more user-friendly stack traces for debugging an application.
+Besides, there’s also much work on multiplatform outside of Android and iOS, i.e. desktop, web, expected, but it seems very raw at this point.

-In general, we believe that over time we will see Flutter apps emerged.
+In general, we believe that over time we will see Flutter apps make progress towards success.
 As long as there are many wanting to develop an app and save costs on the team and time on development, the Flutter community and the quality of tooling will grow.

 React Native is another powerful framework that made a real tech breakthrough.
-Now, this platform becomes a choice of a majority of developers due to its available high speed of the app creation and the ability to use native codes for achieving the maximum level of app performance.
+Now, this platform becomes a choice for a majority of developers due to its available high speed of app creation and the ability to use native codes for achieving the maximum level of app performance.

 We came to Peter Evsikov, a Senior React Native Developer, to get professional and in-depth feedback on this platform.

 What sort of products do you think React Native is the best choice for?

 – React Native is the best option for many apps.
 It’s just a native code wrapper.
 The app logic lives inside React components interacting with native components all the time.
 With React Native, applications can be easily developed for e-commerce (e.g., for a catalogue for a shop with delivery), banking (many banks use it for client applications), and other services (medical, taxi, etc.).
 The coding is fast because you can use and share logic between mobile and web (if it’s also written on React).

 What do you expect from React Native in the future?

 – It’s growing very fast.
 And even though there is still no stable version, React Native 0.60+ is much better with a redesigned architecture.
 Each update brings a lot of useful improvements.
 I think the core will be continuously improved and we will see better stability and system stewardship, integrations with modern debugging tools, and new features helping develop apps faster.